Bedford-Stuyvesant Neighborhood Review - Brooklyn Moving Guide 2024

-Bedford-Stuyvesant, commonly referred to as Bed-Stuy, is a vibrant and diverse neighborhood in New York City in the northern section of Brooklyn.
+Bedford-Stuyvesant, commonly called Bed-Stuy, is a vibrant and diverse neighborhood in New York City in the northern section of Brooklyn.

-Bed-Stuy is full of cultural offerings, from theaters and art galleries to parks and restaurants.
+Bed-Stuy has cultural offerings, from theaters and art galleries to parks and restaurants.

-It's a central transit hub with access to multiple subway lines and express buses that make getting around Bed-Stuy easy.
+It's a central transit hub with access to multiple subway lines and express buses, making getting around Bed-Stuy easy.

-Bed Stuy also has a long list of amenities, including grocery stores, shopping centers, and schools.
+Bed Stuy has many amenities, including grocery stores, shopping centers, and schools.
 On top of all this, Bed-Stuy has an excellent nightlife scene with many bars and clubs scattered throughout the neighborhood.

 Like other parts of Brooklyn, like Bushwick, Greenpoint, and Jackson Heights, Bedford Stuyvesant (or Bed-Stuy) is experiencing an influx of young professionals and artists.

-As one of the larger neighborhoods in the Borough, Bed-Stuy is subdivided into smaller neighborhoods--Stuyvesant Heights and Ocean Hill.
+As one of the more prominent neighborhoods in the Borough, Bed-Stuy is subdivided into smaller neighborhoods, such as Stuyvesant Heights and Ocean Hill.

 Rapid gentrification is taking effect, and demographics are indeed changing.

-Centrally located, it is surrounded by Crown Heights and Brownsville to the south, Bushwick to the north, Clinton Hill to the west, and East New York to the east.
+Centrally located, Crown Heights and Brownsville surround it to the south, Bushwick to the north, Clinton Hill to the west, and East New York to the east.

 More Manhattan and Brooklyn residents living in pricier areas are discovering the unique architectural significance of brownstones and townhouses.

-In fact, the city voted to designate over 800 Renaissance revival style row houses and Neo-Grec brownstones as a historical district.
+The city voted to designate over 800 Renaissance revival-style row houses and Neo-Grec brownstones as a historic district.

 Preservationists have helped to keep Bed Stuy one of the most picturesque communities in Brooklyn.